 This broad concept of client service is presented in relation to our global competitiveness and productive success.
 The impact of effective communications systems within organizations and between organizations and clients is discussed and analyzed.
 The concept and strategies of “organizations synchronization” are proposed as a new generation approach to client retention and increased productivity.

 During this course the student first takes the DAC global competency exam requiring a minimum passing score of 80%.
 The student’s next task is to report on a practicum project of Distance Activity Coordination.
 This must be a real project that shows results of implementation.
 The student then develops and submits a Directed Research proposal that illustrates an understanding of the topics presented in courses 501 through 512.
 The student receives feedback, recommendations for implementation, and a course grade.

-During this course the student first takes the DAI global competency exam requiring a minimum passing score of 80%.
-The student’s next task is to report on a practicum project of Distance Activity Instruction.
-The student then implements a pre-approved proposal of Directed Research documenting experiences and results.
+During this course the student implements a pre-approved proposal of Directed Research documenting experiences and results.
 The student receives guidelines for evaluating results and outcomes, as well as a course grade.

-During this course the student first takes the DACON global competency exam requiring a minimum passing score of 80%.
-The student’s next task is to report on a practicum project of Distance Activity Consulting.
-The student then evaluates their Directed Research proposal, results and outcomes, explaining the criteria for evaluation, assessment methods and final conclusions.
+During this course the student evaluates the Directed Research proposal, results and outcomes, explaining the criteria for evaluation, assessment methods and final conclusions.
 The student receives approval or rejection of the report, a course grade and if satisfactory, recommendation for candidacy to obtain the Master of Science Degree in Communication and Technology.